-Boylan, the first freshman since 1988 to start as the team's primary setter, had 51 assists in her college debut, along with three aces and four
+Boylan, the first freshman since 1988 to start as the team's primary setter, had 51 assists in her college debut, along with three aces and four kills.

 Both teams played without one of their usual starters, with senior hitter Jaimie Lee playing for the U.S. national team in the World University Games in Italy, while Louisville sophomore Marina Sinichenko was serving the first match of an NCAA suspension that will last until the midpoint of the season.
 With the victory, the Irish avenged a five-game loss last year at the Joyce Center in the championship match of the Big Four Classic.
-"Louisville definitely did not look as strong as thev did last year," head coach Debbie Brown said.
-"They had
+"Louisville definitely did not look as strong as they did last year," head coach Debbie Brown said.
+"They had lost four starters to graduation,

-Freshman Denise Boylan prepares a set in the win against Louisville.
+The Observer/John Dai Freshman Denise Boylan prepares a set in the win against Louisville.

-Senior Angie Harris contributed to Notre Dame's successful weekend.
+The Observer/John Dai Senior Angie Harris contributed to Notre Dame's successful weekend.